julien6387/supvisors/docs/dashboard.rst

     * Tail stdout log (auto-refreshed),
     * Tail stderr log (auto-refreshed).

-The difference is that the process is not started necessarily on the address that displays this page.
+The difference is that the process is not started necessarily on the node that displays this page.
-Indeed, **Supvisors** uses the rules of the program (as defined in the rules file) and the starting strategy selected in the header part to choose a relevant address.
+Indeed, **Supvisors** uses the rules of the program (as defined in the rules file) and the starting strategy selected in the header part to choose a relevant node.

 As previously, a click on the CPU or Memory measures shows detailed statistics about the process.